 NICE, the National Institute for Health and Clinical Excellence, makes recommendations on how care, treatments, and medications are distributed through the United Kingdom’s National Health Service (NHS).
+In addition, other countries such as Brazil, Columbia, Australia, and Thailand, follow NICE recommendations.
+Despite initial opposition, pharmaceutical companies and device manufactures routinely cut prices in Britain to obtain NICE approval.
 More than 95% of the healthcare provided in Britain is through the NHS.
 Prior to NICE, hospitals made decisions about care based upon financial constraints which led to great disparities in care.
 NICE’s prior approval of drugs and treatments guarantees that all institutions offer the same care options.

 Although the use of cost-benefit analysis to evaluate the appropriateness of medical treatments n the United States may seem unique, the state of Oregon first used such an approach more than 15 years ago.
+To address the rapidly expanding costs of Medicaid, the state obtained a Medicaid waiver form then President Clinton and established the Oregon Health Plan in 1993.
 The plan’s administrators assembled research panels that reviewed hundreds of treatments, ranked them by benefit and cost, and produced an overall ranking of the treatments for which Medicaid should pay.
 Estimating the expected demand for each treatment, the administrators then applied the Medicaid budget to the costs of the treatments as ranked, thereby producing a list of approved treatments: